Understanding And Dealing With Hard Water

 What is hard water?

+As we navigate through 2026, understanding the quality of your home's water is more important than ever.
 In the natural water cycle, water picks up minerals from rocks and soil, including hard minerals like calcium and magnesium.
 When the concentration of these minerals is high, the water is known as hard water; when the concentration is low, it’s called soft water.
+This article was recently updated to ensure its timeliness and accuracy.

 U.S. Water Hardness Map